 Can’t wait till the webinar?
 Go to TAG Talk, the forum where educators go to for support and resources.

-Earn one (1) FREE clock hour by participating.
+Earn one and a half (1.5) FREE clock hour by participating.

 On-Demand Webinar Library

 Access our past webinars on your own time.
 This resource is a member benefit.
 Become a member to gain access.

 Dr. Brulles will provide an overview, discuss implementation, examine achievement data for both gifted and general education students, and demonstrate methods for supporting the cluster-grouping model.
 Participants of these trainings will learn how to implement and teach in the model, identify gifted students’ learning needs, group students for maximum achievement potential, and build staff and parental support.

 This session examines the inner and outer lives of gifted students through the lens of Pearson’s (1986) archetypal framework outlined in The Hero Within and provides connections to superheroes presented in popular media.
 Each of the six archetypes is presented with both a task and a gift.
 Specific advice and strategies to help support gifted students is provided for each archetype.

 Social emotional issues are one of the most requested topics we receive and understandably so.
 Who better to learn how to help those struggling with social emotional issues like perfectionism from than the Gifted Guru herself, Lisa Van Gemert?
 Lisa provides a realistic, practical, do-able guide to managing “never good enough” perfectionism.